 When a B2B salesperson calls a company, they have the opportunity to build a personalized pitch beforehand.

 By researching the company, the sales rep has a fighting chance of working out what problems they may be having.

-This makes it easier to secure next steps in the initial cold call as sales reps only need to convince the B2B customer that they can solve their problems within budget.
+This makes it easier to secure the next steps in the initial cold call, as sales reps only need to convince the B2B customer that they can solve their problems within budget.

 8 top tips to improve B2B cold calling

-Not only is B2B cold calling very much alive, it’s making a comeback.
+Not only is B2B cold calling very much alive, but it’s also making a comeback.

 #1 Research your prospects

 The reason B2B cold calling is a little easier than B2C is that you can carry out preliminary research beforehand.

 While you may not be able to get to the heart of a company’s internal issues, you will be able to research the company to determine if your product is a good fit.

 This is why 74% of B2B salespeople use LinkedIn to research a prospect before calling.